 - Your salary

-If you are a MyNYCERS accountholder with a registered PIN, log in and use the online Retirement Calculator to estimate how much your benefit will be when you retire.
+If you are a member with a registered MyNYCERS account, log in and use the online Benefit Calculator to estimate how much your benefit will be when you retire.

 NYCERS’ benefit payments are subject to Federal taxes, but are exempt from New York State and local income taxes.
 NYCERS benefits may be subject to state and local income taxes in states other than New York.
 Taxes are automatically withheld from all benefit checks you receive from NYCERS based on the Federal tax table for a person who is married claiming three exemptions, unless you elect in writing to have taxes withheld on a different basis, or for no taxes to be withheld.